Andrés Iniesta: 2013–2018

 At the 2013 FIFA Confederations Cup, Iniesta was named in the Team of the Tournament and awarded the Silver Ball for the second best player in the competition, as Spain finished runner-up to host nation Brazil.
 Iniesta started all three matches for Spain at the 2014 World Cup, winning his 100th cap in the team's final group match against Australia.
 At the UEFA Euro 2016, he assisted the only goal of the match against Czech Republic and put in a man of the match display to give Spain a winning start in the tournament.
 He started in all four Spain's matches and were later knocked out by Italy in the Round of 16.

 In May 2018, Iniesta was named in Spain's squad for the 2018 FIFA World Cup in Russia.
 He started in all three matches of the group stage, making an assist for Isco in the 2–2 draw against Morocco on 25 June 2018.
 He came off the bench in the 67th minute in Spain's last match at the tournament against Russia on 1 July 2018 for the round of 16.
 After the loss in the penalty shoot-outs, Iniesta announced his retirement from international duty.
 He amassed 131 senior international caps for Spain and at the time of retiring was the nation's fourth-most-capped player of all time, behind only Iker Casillas, Xavi, and Sergio Ramos.

+Managerial career

+On 1 June 2026, Iniesta became the head coach of Emirati side Gulf United.